Meet the passionate, fun-loving team that makes our Seattle video production company tick.

 By: Tim Lewis

 It’s pretty simple, actually.
 Moarly is a play off of my grandparent’s names: Mohsie, Carol, and Wally (add it together for Moarly).
 Family is the most important thing in the world to me.
-I left television news to spend more time with the people I love most, so it was only fitting for my company to reflect that.
+I left television news to spend more time with the people I love most, so it was only fitting for my Seattle video production company to reflect that.

 As for the Moarly logo, it mimics my grandpa’s tattoo.
 He had his name Wally inscribed in cursive on his left forearm while celebrating with friends on V-J Day (Vicory over Japan Day) in 1945.
 The M in the Moarly logo is the W from Wally turned upside down, and the extended tail on the Y also directly reflects his tattoo.
 Wally was a one-of-a-kind human being, a smart businessman, and one helluva storyteller, so I wanted to honor him with a piece of my company.